 3. Applicants shall reply in writing to any and all questions pertaining to the issuance or renewal of licenses, as may be required by the city to process applications.

 1. The application shall state the name and address of the applicant, and in case of a firm or corporation, the names and addresses of the persons composing such firm, or of the names and addresses of the officers, directors, and stockholders of such corporation; also the place, street and number where such business is to be carried on; and shall specify the amount of capital proposed to be used by the applicant in such business; and signed by at least five (5) citizens of the city, of good reputation, certifying to the good reputation and moral character of the applicant.

 2. Said application shall also state in writing the names and addresses of all persons owning an interest in such business, the name and address of the general manager or managers of the business, and where there is more than one owner of a secondhand dealer's establishment, the names of all such persons owning an interest in such business shall be listed on the application, together with a statement as to the percentage of such business owned by each individual.
-Each licensee shall designate on the application form the name of an agent residing within the county who is responsible for the conduct of the business and authorized to immediately answer to the council or its agents should inquiry or action be deemed necessary.
+Each licensee shall designate on the application form the name of an agent residing within the county who is responsible for the conduct of the business and authorized to immediately answer to the business license official or its agents should inquiry or action be deemed necessary.

 3. If the applicant is an individual, the applicant must state in the application his name and place of residence, whether or not he is a citizen of the United States, whether or not he is a bona fide resident of Clark County and a registered voter of the state, and whether or not he has been convicted of a felony or of any other crime which would be considered a felony under the laws of the state.

 4. The application shall set forth a consent to police department and business license department investigation of the applicant's background, including, but not limited to, financial background, employment history and criminal record.